What is an LGBT Ally?

 Skills make up the third level.
 This area is the one in which people often fall short because of fear or lack of resources or support.
 You must develop skills in communicating the knowledge that you have learned.
 These skills can be acquired through attending workshops, role playing situations with friends, developing support connections, and practicing interventions or awareness training in safe settings.
 An example may include confronting a student after hearing them tell a homophobic joke.

 Action is the last but most important level.
 This is the most frightening step.
 There are many challenges and liabilities for heterosexuals in taking actions to end oppression of LGBT people.
 However, action is, without a doubt, the only way that we can affect change in the society as a whole; for, if we keep our awareness, knowledge, and skills to ourselves, we deprive the rest of the world of what we have learned, thus keeping them from having the fullest possible life.

 There are many opportunities to learn how to be a better ally on campus as well as in your community.
-As part of our mission to create and maintain a safe campus environment, we have created a continnually-growing list of Allies On Campus.
+As part of our mission to create and maintain a safe campus environment, we have created a continually-growing list of Allies On Campus.
 To be included in this list you must first participate in our Project Safe Training.
-After completing the training, you will be offered the opportunity to be included on our Allies list and will recieve the Blue Devil Project Safe logo to hang on the door or window of your office, identifying you as a campus ally.
+After completing the training, you will be offered the opportunity to be included on our Allies list and will receive the Blue Devil Project Safe logo to hang on the door or window of your office, identifying you as a campus ally.

 Ally Groups and Organizations

 - Give a Damn Campaign